 - Are there any restrictions on the size of containers of alcoholic beverages in the residence halls?

 Party balls and kegs are not permitted in the residence halls.

 - Can someone be arrested for possessing, using, or distributing drugs on campus?

 YES.
-State and federal law and the University policy prohibit these activities ANYWHERE on campus.
+Federal law and the Student Code of Conduct prohibits these activities ANYWHERE on campus.